6 Terrific DIY Gifts for Teen Girls to Create

 Both of my girls are getting older, but they love crafting just as much as they did when they were younger.
-When they find a cool craft, they love making enough to give to their friends.
+When they find cool DIY gifts for middle school girls, they love making them for their friends.
 They exchange these homemade crafts with each other throughout the year, but definitely amp up production around the holidays.

 Here are 6 awesome DIY gifts that Abigail and Marianna chose to make for their friends (and matching ones for themselves) this Christmas.